Hokkaido: Names

-With the rise of indigenous rights movements, there emerged a notion that Hokkaido should have an Ainu language name.
+With the rise of indigenous rights movements, there emerged a notion that Hokkaido should have an Ainu-language name.
 If a decision to change the name is made, however, whichever Ainu phrase is chosen, its original referent is critically different from the large geographical entity.
-The phrase aynumosir (アイヌモシㇼ) has been a preferred choice among Japanese activists.
-Its primary meaning is the "land of humans", as opposed to the "land of gods" (kamuymosir).
-When contrasted with sisammosir (the land of the neighbors, often pointing to Honshu or Japanese settlements on the southern tip of Hokkaido), it means the land of the Ainu people, which, depending on context, can refer to Hokkaido, although from a modern ethnolinguistic point of view, the Ainu people have extended their domain to a large part of Sakhalin and the entire Kuril Islands.
-Another phrase, yaunmosir (ヤウンモシㇼ), has gained prominence.
-It literally means the "onshore land", as opposed to the "offshore land" (repunmosir), which, depending on context, can refer to the Kuril Islands, Honshu, or any foreign country.
-If the speaker is a resident of Hokkaido, yaunmosir can refer to Hokkaido.
-Yet another phrase, akor mosir (アコㇿモシㇼ) means "our (inclusive) land".
-When used by Hokkaido Ainus, it can refer to Hokkaido or Japan as a whole.
+The phrase aynu mosir (アイヌ モシㇼ) has been a preferred choice among Japanese activists.
+Its primary meaning is the "land of the humans", as opposed to the "land of the gods" (kamuy mosir).
+When contrasted with sisam mosir ("land of the neighbors", often pointing to Honshu or Japanese settlements on the southern tip of Hokkaido), it means the land of the Ainu people, which, depending on context, can refer to Hokkaido, although from a modern ethnolinguistic point of view, the Ainu people have extended their domain to a large part of Sakhalin and the entire Kuril Islands.
+Another phrase, yaun mosir (ヤウン モシㇼ), has gained prominence; it literally means the "onshore land", as opposed to the "offshore land" (repun mosir), which, depending on context, can refer to the Kuril Islands, Honshu, or any foreign country.
+If the speaker is a resident of Hokkaido, yaun mosir can refer to Hokkaido.
+Yet another phrase, akor mosir (アコㇿ モシㇼ) means "our (inclusive) land", and when used by Hokkaido Ainus, it can refer to Hokkaido or Japan as a whole.